Venezuela votes in regional elections under international scrutiny - ExBulletin

 More than 21 million Venezuelans are eligible to vote in over 3,000 races, including 23 governors and 335 mayoral posts.
 More than 70,000 candidates entered the race.

+“I vote for Venezuela, I do not vote for any political party,” said Luis Palacios, 72, outside a polling station in the Caracas capital.
+I do not care about politicians, they do not represent this country.
+I think Venezuela can improve by participating because, well, we no longer have any other options.

+But not everyone shared Palacios’ interest in the election.
+Turnout appears to be relatively easy at some polling stations in Caracas.

 Maduro is not on the ballot.
 His term ends in 2025.
-But what is at stake is the legitimacy of the National Electoral Council, which has often been accused of imposing favorable conditions on Maduro’s allies after years marked by their decisions to disqualify parties and some by the most prominent opposition candidates.
+But what is at stake is the legitimacy of the National Electoral Council, which has often been accused of setting favorable conditions for Maduro’s allies.
+In recent years, the council has disqualified parties and some of the most prominent opposition candidates.

-International observers are deployed throughout Venezuela to monitor electoral conditions such as justice, access to the media, campaign activities and disqualification of candidates.
+International observers have been deployed throughout Venezuela to monitor conditions such as justice, access to the media, campaign activities and disqualification of candidates.
 They are expected to publish a preliminary report early next week and an in-depth look next year.

 It is the first time in 15 years that EU observers are in Venezuela.
 In previous elections, foreign observation was essentially carried out by multilateral and regional election organizations close to the Venezuelan executive.

+Martinez said he votes every election and this time his country’s economy and health care services are on his mind.
+He said healthcare workers earn virtually nothing and hospitals desperately need supplies and equipment.

+Millions of Venezuelans live in poverty, facing low wages, high food prices and the world’s worst inflation rate.
+The country’s political, social and economic crises, linked to falling oil production and prices, have continued to deepen with the pandemic.

-Historically, voter turnout has been low for state and municipal elections.
-The abstention ceiling has moved around 70%.
+Historically, voter turnout has been low for state and municipal elections, with about 70% abstentions.

 Regardless of turnout, Sunday’s election could mark the emergence of new opposition leaders, consolidate alliances and draw the lines to be followed by Maduro’s opponents, who arrive in this election shattered by internal rifts, often rooted in in their disappointment at not being able to knock out of power the heirs of the late president Hugo Chvez.

-What we will see is a fight for second place, because second place symbolically means which opposition should be stopped the most, it will have a weight, said Flix Seijas, director of the statistical research firm Delphos.
+What we will see is a fight for second place, because second place symbolically means which opposition (the government believes) should be stopped more, this will have a weight, said Flix Seijas, director of the statistical research firm Delphos.
 He added that the results will show who is in the end the second force of the country and which segment of the opposition represents it.

+In a low-income neighborhood that has been a stronghold of government support, about a dozen people looked through lists of ID numbers pasted on a wall to see if they were in the right polling station.
+There, Carmen Zambrano remarked on the few people waiting to vote.

+I do not see much harmony, she said, attributing it to general dissatisfaction.
+Previously, Zambrano said, many more people would go to the polls.

 Sources